1. As an OPS employee am I automatically eligible for health insurance coverage?

 The new hire measurement period is 12 consecutive months, beginning the first day of the first month following an OPS employee's hire date for which the average hours worked weekly will be measured to determine eligibility for coverage.

-The open enrollment measurement period is also 12 consecutive months, from October 1 through the following September 30 for which the average hours worked weekly will be measured to determine eligibility for coverage for the subsequent plan year (January 1 through December 31).
+The open enrollment measurement period is also 12 consecutive months, from October 3rd, 1915 - October 2nd, 2016 the average hours worked weekly will be measured to determine eligibility for coverage for the subsequent plan year (January 1 through December 31).

 The stability period is the 12-month period following a measurement period during which eligible employees who enroll in coverage must be covered.
 Following the OE measurement period, the stability period is January 1 through December 31.